gsudre/lab_notes/146-more_rnaseq_imputation.md

 # 2020-12-16 20:54:59

-I'm finding it hard to believe that our brian phenotypes don't have any association with the ADHD clinical phenotypes.
+I'm finding it hard to believe that our brain phenotypes don't have any association with the ADHD clinical phenotypes.
 It might be easier to go backwards after we find a good phenotype, following the rationale I outlined in note 163.
 Of course it could also be done in ABCD, and since I'm waiting on that PrediXcan